AdityaMaurya22/Kirana/README.md

 # Kirana
-This is my first repository
+This is my first repository.
+and my name is Aditya Maurya